 We love apple desserts in the fall and are always seeking out variations of the traditional apple pie.
 Pies are great for holidays and have more of a show stopping presentation, but if we are craving a little weekday treat we don’t need to put in all that time decorating and rolling dough.
 We found this recipe from Sally’s Baking Addiction and modified a few things to make it our own.
 These Apple Pie Bars have everything we crave from an apple pie but require just a bit less work.
 A rich crust?
 Check.
 Lots of fresh cinnamon apples?
 Yep.
 A crumbly buttery streusel topping?
 Oh yeah.
 We go the extra mile by topping them with our Bourbon Salted Caramel for the ultimate fall treat.
-Our resident taste tester, Myles (15 months old), was screaming for more when he tried them – so we are confident these can please any audience.
+Our resident taste tester, Myles (15 months old), was screaming for more when he tried them – so we are confident these will please any audience.

 Apple Pie Bars

 Prep and Cooking Time: 1 hour Inactive Time: 6 hours to overnight

 Ingredients For The Crust: